ApofAll/ApofAll/README.md

 “ApofAll is a new telescope optical design proposed by Sasan Shirali Zadeh to reduce central obstruction and improve contrast.”

+ApofAll originates from the Newtonian family, but diverges significantly in optical geometry, component roles, and light path behavior.
+It replaces the standard Newtonian configuration with a hybrid converging lens system, allowing for drastically reduced central obstruction and a fundamentally different imaging profile.

+Because of these essential changes, ApofAll represents a new class of telescope design, not just a modification.

 Invented by **Sasan Shirali Zadeh**, this open design gives classic Newtonians planetary performance approaching that of apochromatic refractors, without changing the telescope's focal ratio.

 ## 📄 Document